 Design strength for flexural torsional buckling accounting for the modified slenderness ratio depending on the number of intermediate connectors.

 These design Tables can be used to design compression members as double angle sections.

+NOTE: For Torsional and Flexural-Torsional Buckling of members other than double-angle or tee-shaped member, refer section E-4 (Page 16.1-34).